-Cash incentives paid to our named executive officers under the Management Incentive Plan are intended to be qualified performance-based compensation for purposes of Section 162(m) of the Internal Revenue Code.
+Cash incentives paid to our named executive officers under the Management Incentive Plan are intended to be qualified performance-based compensation for purposes of Section 162(m) of the Internal Revenue Code as in effect during fiscal 2017.
 For that purpose, the Committee establishes a formula to determine a maximum amount that may be paid to each of our named executive officers.
 The Committee has the discretion to pay amounts to the named executive officers under the Management Incentive Plan that are less than the maximum Section 162(m) payouts.

-In fiscal 2016, the Committee determined the named executive officers' cash incentive payouts using the framework set forth below (which was the same for the named executive officers as for all other participants in the Management Incentive Plan and Broad-Based Incentive Plan):
+In fiscal 2017, the Committee determined the named executive officers' cash incentive payouts using the framework set forth below (which was the same for the named executive officers as for all other participants in the Management Incentive Plan and Broad-Based Incentive Plan):

-Company Budget and Performance Factor П A value ranging from 0 to 125%, which is equal to the amount of the budgeted level of bonus pool funding in the fiscal year's operating plan divided by the aggregate amount of plan participants' target-level awards multiplied by the extent to which Company Adjusted Revenue and Adjusted EBITDA targets are achieved.
-Fiscal year 2016 = 117%.
+Company Budget and Performance Factor = A value ranging from 0 to 125%, which is equal to the amount of the budgeted level of bonus pool funding in the fiscal year's operating plan divided by the aggregate amount of plan participants' target-level awards multiplied by the extent to which Company Adjusted Revenue and Adjusted EBITDA targets are achieved.
+Fiscal year 2017 = 119% .
 Participant Performance Factor = A value ranging from 0 to 200% reflecting the extent to which individual participant performance goals were achieved.
 Participant Target % = The percentage of each participant's annual base salary that represents a target cash incentive payout amount.

-As an illustrative example, a participant with an annual base salary of \$400,000, a Participant Target % of 50% of base salary, and a Participant Performance Factor of 100% would have had an allocated cash incentive amount of \$234,000 for fiscal 2016 (compared to a target payout of \$200,000).
+As an illustrative example, a participant with an annual base salary of \$500,000, a Participant Target % of 50% of base salary, and a Participant Performance Factor of 100% would have had an allocated cash incentive amount of \$297,500 for fiscal 2017 (compared to a target payout of \$250,000).

-The Committee establishes the size of the cash incentive pool by determining the Company Budget and Performance Factor, which is equal to the amount of the budgeted level of bonus pool funding in the fiscal year's operating plan divided by the aggregate amount of plan participants' target-level awards multiplied by the extent to which Adjusted Revenue and Adjusted EBITDA targets are achieved.
-The table below illustrates this calculation for fiscal 2016.
-While the Adjusted Revenue performance metric ramps upward from "target," the Committee designed the Adjusted EBITDA metric to be constant above target in order to promote strategic business investments throughout the year aimed at fueling future growth.
+The Committee establishes the size of the cash incentive pool by determining the Company Budget and Performance Factor, which is equal to the amount of the budgeted level of bonus pool funding in the fiscal year's operating plan divided by the aggregate amount of plan participants' target-level awards multiplied by the extent to which Adjusted Revenue and Adjusted EBITDA targets, each equally weighted, are achieved.
+The table below illustrates this calculation for fiscal 2017

-Financial Metric (Weighting) Threshold Funding Level Targeted Funding Level Maximum Funding Level Actual Performance
+Financial Metric (Weighting) Threshold Funding Level Targeted Funding Level Maximum Funding Level Actual Performance Adjusted Revenue (50% weighting) \$895.0 \$900.0 \$925.0 \$932.0 \$940.0 \$932.2 million million million million million million Adjusted EBITDA (50% weighting) \$257.2 \$262.1 \$268.8 \$270.0 \$273.3 \$278.6 million million million million million million Company Budget and Performance Factor 25% 50% 100% 112.5% 125% 119%

-Adjusted Revenue

-(50%) \$840.0 million \$850.0 million \$870.0 million \$877.0 million \$890.0 million \$881.4 million

-Adjusted

-EBITDA (50%) \$242.1 million \$243.8 million \$247.0 million \$247.0 million \$247.0 million \$256.7 million

-Company Budget and Performance

-Factor 25% 50% 100% 112.5% 125% 117%

-In accordance with this calculation, a Company Budget and Performance Factor of 117% was applied to the cash incentive pool and uniformly affected payouts made to all participants in the Management Incentive Plan and Broad-Based Incentive Plan.
-This fiscal 2016 Company Budget and Performance Factor was higher than in fiscal 2015, when below-target Company performance yielded a multiplier of 62.0%.
+In accordance with this calculation, a Company Budget and Performance Factor of 119% was applied to the cash incentive pool and uniformly affected payouts made to all participants in the Management Incentive Plan and Broad-Based Incentive Plan.
+This fiscal 2017 Company Budget and Performance Factor was slightly higher than in fiscal 2016, when above-target Company performance yielded a multiplier of 117%.